 It is important to catch and treat this disease as early as possible.
 Dogs with mild cases of heartworm have a high success rate with treatment.
 The more serious the case of heartworm is the more damage it does to the dog’s body, which makes it harder to treat and also increases the risk of other complications later.

-How to Prevent Heartworm in Dogs
+How do You Prevent Heartworm in Dogs?

 Thankfully, preventing heartworm is relatively easy.
 Preventive measures can be administered year-round and are available as a pill, topical treatment, and injection.
 Some topical treatments are also available as a combination of flea, tick, and heartworm protection.